3L0C/wk/README.md

 The first new bit of syntax is seen in `+keep`.
 This is a **flag**.
 There are many flags that effect the behavior of `wk`.
-For a thorough explanation please see the [flags](man/wks.5.org#flags) section of the man page.
+For a thorough explanation please see the [flags](man/wks.5.org#flag) section of the man page.

 ### Chord Arrays and Interpolations

-So the first thing that I find very useful it the `chord array` syntax.
-This allows me to group similar chords together and cut down on repetition.
+Flags are great, and so is the `chord array` syntax.
+This allows users to group similar chords together and cut down on repetition.
 Taking a closer look at key chord `w t` there are two ways the chords in the prefix could have been written.

 ```
 # The simple way